It is no secret that Yeti is the most popular cooler brand. Ask any outdoor lover their top coolers and Yeti will likely make it to their top three.

 Yeti Hopper Vs Yeti Roadie – Conclusion

 Roadie 20 is a rotomolded cooler than can retain ice for 4 days or more.
 Although the price of the roadie is steep compared to the Hopper models, the ice retention and sturdiness are two factors that make it stand out.
-The lid is perfect for relaxing after hauling the cooler for long.
+The lid is perfect for relaxing after hauling the cooler and you are Dead beat tired.

 Depending on your choice, the roadie is perfect for short trips, nothing more than a day or two.
 Also, the portable size means it’s not going to pack as many supplies as the Hopper Flip 12, Flip 18, Flip 30 and Backflip 24.
 However, you won’t get as much ice for days as the Roadie.